apache/incubator-streampark-website/docs/user-guide/2-quickstart.md

 The installation of the one-stop platform `streampark-console` has been introduced in detail in the previous chapter.
 In this chapter, let's see how to quickly deploy and run a job with `streampark-console`.
 The official structure and specification) and projects developed with `streampark` are well supported.
 Let's use `streampark-quickstart` to quickly start the journey of `streampark-console`

-`streampark-quickstart` is a sample program for developing Flink by StreamPark.
+`streampark-quickstart` is a sample program for developing Flink by Apache StreamPark.
 For details, please refer to:

 - Github: [https://github.com/apache/incubator-streampark-quickstart.git](https://github.com/apache/incubator-streampark-quickstart)